FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_commandLineUtilities/r_st_utilityFiles.md

       </tr>
       <tr>
          <td><p>repconv</p>         </td>
-         <td><p>Updates repository encryption by decrypting files encrypted in a previous version of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> and encrypting them for the current version.
-Can also change the cipher algorithm and certificate <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses to encrypt files and decrypt files and folders.</p>
+         <td><p>Updates repository encryption by decrypting files encrypted in a previous version of {{< SecureTransport/componentshortname  >}} and encrypting them for the current version.
+Can also change the cipher algorithm and certificate {{< SecureTransport/componentshortname  >}} uses to encrypt files and decrypt files and folders.</p>
 <blockquote>
 <p><strong>Note:</strong></p>
 <p>On Windows systems, the repconv tool cannot process files with special characters in their names (such as Japanese, Chinese, or Cyrillic characters).</p>